 Buy Water and Snacks Before You Go

-My bus stopped at a service station en route.
-I’m not sure if all of the tours do that but the journey to Chernobyl from Kiev takes around two hours each way, so pack some snacks with you.
+Tour buses typically stop at a service station en route to visiting Chernobyl.
+The journey to Chernobyl from Kiev takes around two hours each way, so pack some snacks with you.

 Don’t Dilly Dally.
 Go Now!